lrltillman/fact-quiz/README.md

 * THEN the game is over
 * WHEN the game is over
 * THEN I can save my initials and my score

+### Assisted by tutor Sandy Smith to complete assignment.